odmsolutions/odmsolutions.github.io/index.md

 Danny Staple has expert knowledge in the realm of developing software for broadcast and media usage, including applications on Set Top Boxes (DVB - T,S,C), Connected TV Platforms (including Samsung Widgets, Yahoo Widgets) and server side support for these - such as EPG Servers, VOD Metadata servers, usage tracking systems and others.

 This includes not only developing apps on these systems, but incorporating automated testing and Continuous integration into our strategies enhancing code quality and confidence.
-I am not only users of BDD, TDD and unit testing frameworks, but actively researching and contributing to this aspect of Software Practice Advancement.
+I am not only a user of BDD, TDD and unit testing frameworks, but actively researching and contributing to this aspect of Software Practice Advancement.

 Although Python is my main language, I have developed tools, apps and games in C++, C, ActionScript, Ruby, PHP and Perl - and am able to adapt to languages or tools as needed (at least those that have documentation).
 My focus is on well designed, maintainable and clean code, with a view to portability given that some apps may need to be run on diverse technologies.